Frankie: at the centre of the first row (seated). Your’s truly: third from the left, in the third row.

 – Lulu (‘To Sir with Love’)

-I first met Frankie in his office, when I attended a job interview with him some 13 years ago.
+I first met Frankie when I attended this job interview with him some 13 years ago.
 I was a newly qualified lawyer and it showed.
 Yet, it was the easiest job interview I ever faced.
 I remember how relaxed and warm Frankie was and how comfortable he made me feel.
 Not once did I feel like I was being assessed or evaluated.
 Not once did I feel like I had to prove myself.
 It just felt like I was having tea and a chat with an old friend.

 They say that first impressions can be misleading.
 That’s probably true.
 Nothing could have ever prepared me for what was to come.

 I was told then and there that I had the job.
 I was even told how much I would be getting paid (and it was mind-blowingly sweet!).
 There was never any suspense or intrigue.
 It was all so easy.
 So direct.
 So thoughtful.
 I had gone to the interview a nervous wreck.
 I came away feeling like I was on cloud nine.

 That interview literally changed my life – not only because of its importance to my career as a lawyer, but also because I came to meet and befriend some truly wonderful human beings thanks to the opportunity it brought me.